DannyOhDanny/DannyOhDanny/README.md

 - 💼 My soft skills are: teamwork experience, experience in SCRUM-based projects in B2B, working on/with technical documentation in Confluence, languages (Russian - native, English - fluent speaking and writing skills), technical copywriting.

-- 📖 I am currently studying TypeScript, SCSS/SASS, and unit testing to rewrite my current project in this language and using these technologies.
+- 📖 I am currently studying TypeScript, SCSS/SASS, and unit testing to rewrite my current project in named language and technologies.

 ### :briefcase: Current Tool Stack :
 ---